Updated on 6/24/19

 CDC.
 2017.
 Developing a Water Management Program to Reduce Legionella Growth & Spread in Buildings: A Practical Guide to Implementing Industry Standards.
 Atlanta: Centers for Disease Control and Prevention.
 Available at Developing a Water Management Program to Reduce Legionella Growth & Spread in Buildings

 CTI.
-2008.
-Legionellosis Guideline: Best Practices for Control of Legionella.
+2020.
+Legionellosis Guideline: Practices to Reduce the Risk of Legionellosis from Evaporative Heat Rejection Equipment Systems.
 Houston, TX: Cooling Technology Institute.

 Garnett HM, Gilmore K, Liu J. 1993.
 Legionella: An Unwelcome Pollutant.
 Environmental Technology 11; 393-400.